jpsacha/sbt-imagej/README.md

 sbt-imagej is an [SBT](http://www.scala-sbt.org/) (Simple Build Tool) plugin that that helps with development of [ImageJ](http://rsbweb.nih.gov/ij/) plugins (those are different than SBT plugins).

-The main task `ijRun`, or `ijRun`, does following:
+The main task `ijRun` does following:

 1. Builds your ImageJ plugin
 2. Creates directory structure expected by ImageJ
 3. Copies the plugin jar to ImageJ plugins directory, along with all dependencies
-4. Starts ImageJ instance that is aware of the new plugin location, so you can interactively test your plugin.
+4. Starts ImageJ instance that is aware of the new plugin location, so you can interactively test your plugin from within ImageJ.

 Setup
 -----